 There's a small selection of short films and film-like experiences (nine in total) that have been screened previously at festivals as well like Invasion, Butts and Henry, but also a few I hadn't personally seen before like Lost and ABE VR.

-Everything can be chosen from inside the headset through Oculus Home which is simple to navigate and should be familiar if you've used Gear VR.
-The interface is designed slightly better than Vive's since everything is neatly laid out in front of you.
+Everything can be chosen from inside the headset through Oculus Home, which is simple to navigate and should be familiar if you've used Gear VR.
+The interface is slightly better designed than Vive's, since everything is neatly laid out in front of you.

-You can also buy and download games from the headset but sometimes, you'll have to switch to desktop mode (i.e. take the headset off) to finish installations.
+You can also buy and download games from the headset, but sometimes you'll have to switch to desktop mode (i.e. take the headset off) to finish installations.
 This part can get annoying especially if you've adjusted to the perfect fit.